SLOMY0010/DangerDetector2023/README.md

 You do not need to run any file other than the main_project.py because the modules and test images already exist.
 You may need to set a sender and receiver emails in the send_warning.py file.
+For the password of the sender, you have to use the apppassword feature of the senders google account.
+For information on using it, watch only the first section of this video: https://www.youtube.com/watch?v=g_j6ILT-X0k

 This is just a quick documentation of the project written by Salem.
 27th Oct, 2024